-Moranbah, a rural and mining town of 7100 people, is 150 km south-west of Mackay.
+Moranbah, a rural and mining town, is 150 km south-west of Mackay.
 Construction of the town by Utah Development Company began in 1970, the name being taken from the Moranbah Parish and the pre-existing Moranbah pastoral station.
 The origin of the name was probably Aboriginal, but the meaning is unrecorded.

 Utah Development entered into arrangements to mine extensive coal deposits at Goonyella and Peak Downs, approximately equidistant from its planned town.
 From the beginning Utah planned a town with extensive amenities, including a civic centre, under the government of the local Belyando Shire.
 The site was scrub land, and the first houses were set in unlovely cleared spaces noted for dust and heat.
 A school, an ambulance centre and a branch of the Country Women's Association were opened in 1971.
 The population was approaching 3000 when a hospital was opened in 1974.
 A state high school was opened in 1976 and the Catholic St Joseph The Worker church was opened in 1979 after several years of shared use of the civic centre for worship.